-179. The PRA will also make use of the FCA's findings on firms' key conduct risks (including money laundering) and any material prudential risks in relation to FCA-authorised subsidiaries of dual-regulated groups, where they are materially relevant to the PRA's objective.
+180. The PRA also makes use of the FCA's findings on firms' key conduct risks (including money laundering) and any material prudential risks in relation to FCA-authorised subsidiaries of dual-regulated groups, where they are materially relevant to the PRA's objective.